-One of these suggestions is about the classroom environment.
+Physical arrangement of the classroom environment is also important.
 Furniture and equipment should be arranged to best assist teaching and learning and to allow for easy moving.
 All students should be seated in areas that allow them to see the blackboard.
 Students and teachers should have adequate personal work space.
 A floor space of at least 2 m2/child should be guaranteed in the classroom.
-Comfort environment (appropriate heat, ventilation and light) should be provided for optimal teaching efficiency.
-External noise levels should not interfere with learning.
-Direct glaring sunshine should be prevented by shading.

 Overcrowding in the classroom should be avoided because it results in higher levels of chemical air pollutants (CO_2 , PM, etc.), increased risk of pathogen transmission (infection), higher noise level, decreased attention, more frequent cases of fatigue and headache, and increased risk of accidents.